techygrrrl/sf6-rank-watchrrr/scripts/README.md

 2. Create a database in your project.
 Name it `sf6-rank-watchrrr`.
 Copy the database ID and save it for later.
 3. Create a collection.
 Name it `ranks`.
 Copy the collection ID and save it for later.

+Once it's installed, login to the Buckler site and then visit this API URL: `https://www.streetfighter.com/6/buckler/api/en/card/YOUR_USER_ID` where `YOUR_USER_ID` is obviously your user ID.
+You can get this number from the address bar when visiting your own profile on Buckler.
+This is the URL for the current highest ranking Manon: `https://www.streetfighter.com/6/buckler/api/en/card/3708958378` where `3708958378` is this player's user ID.

 You can configure the following **in localStorage**:

 | Key                    | Type    | Description                                                                   |